News

 Gabriele Mastmann and Bettina Offer are again awarded

-Beste Anwälte 2022 (Einwanderungsrecht) by Handelsblatt with Bettina beeing named
+Beste Anwälte 2022 (Einwanderungsrecht) by Handelsblatt with Bettina being named

 Anwältin des Jahres 2022 (Einwanderungsrecht) by Handelsblatt.